Skip to content

 If one of your children has a disability that requires ongoing care or support, simply leaving them an equal share can be harmful rather than helpful.
 A direct inheritance can disqualify them from means-tested government benefits like Medicaid or Supplemental Security Income that they depend on for basic care.

-The solution: A special needs trust (also called a supplemental needs trust) holds the inheritance on behalf of the child with disabilities.
+The solution is a special needs trust (also called a supplemental needs trust), which holds the inheritance on behalf of the child with disabilities.
 The trust can pay for things that government benefits don't cover — recreation, education, therapies, travel, personal care items — without jeopardizing their eligibility for essential benefits.

 Scenario 4: Lifetime Gifts That Weren't Equal